nukopian/DBIx-Squirrel/docs/POD/README.md

 ### Iterator Exports

-The `DBIx::Squirrel::Iterator` package exports a number of subroutines that may be used within the stages of a transformation pipeline.
+The `DBIx::Squirrel::it` package exports a number of subroutines that may be used within the stages of a transformation pipeline.
 These provide information about the current transformation context.